josauder/procedural_city_generation/doc/index.rst

 We split up each of the 'blocks' additionally into 'lots'.
 On every lot, one building can be placed.
 Lots that are too large will be omitted from building.
+The algorithm used for extracting cycles from our roadmap graph works by creating all triples of vertices which are connected, sorting these by their angle to the x-axis, making it possible to find a unique triple following each triple.

 .. image:: images/splitup.png
    :align:   center